-Use a wrench to undo the nut which connects the tap to the supply pipes.
+Then you will need a wrench to undo the nut which connects the tap to the supply pipes.
 It can be tricky to get access to this – especially under the bath, but perseverance will usually get you there.

 Now undo the nut which attaches your taps to the bath or basin.
-You may find it useful to have another person holding on to the tap so it doesn’t turn as you try to undo the nut.
+You may find it useful to have another person holding onto the tap so it doesn’t turn as you try to undo the nut.

 Check what you have

 Now that the taps are removed you need to clean the entire area and remove any old adhesive and dirt.
 Check the condition of your pipes, fixings and joins.
 It is at this stage that you will want to make any necessary repairs.

 Check that the fittings for your new taps will work on your old pipework.
 You may need to get an adaptor if there is any discrepancy.
 Plastic fittings may require a connector to the pipes, while a mono block tap (with one spout) will need a reducing coupler.
 The tap will come with a 10mm pipe which needs to be increased to the 15mm supply pipe.

 If you are doing the job from scratch, you should already have your plumbing in place.
 Check to make sure it is positioned correctly and that it reaches the bath or basin.

 Fit the new taps

 Place your taps into the holes in the bath or sink with the washers between the tap and the surface of the bath or basin.
 A backnut will be supplied which can tightened to attach the tap.

 Once the taps are attached, the supply pipes can be connected.
 It is possible to use copper piping to do this or push-fit plastic fittings.
 Copper is useful for awkward positioning but you will require a blowtorch and solder to fit the lengths together.